carevicm/JSON.API/README.md

 Body-Parser: This middleware is used in the Express.js application for parsing incoming request bodies.
 It's essential for handling POST requests, as it allows access to req.body.

-JSON: The recipes are stored in a JSON format, which is a lightweight data interchange format.
+JSON: The recipes are stored in a JSON format, which is a lightweight data-interchange format.
 This makes it easy to store and retrieve recipe data, including details like ingredients, preparation methods, and prices.

 Application Logic: